Funding Available to Increase Competitiveness and Improve Processes

-The Automotive Supplier Competitiveness Improvement Program provides up to 50% to a maximum of $100,000 to Ontario automotive suppliers to adopt new IT hardware and software, or to contract an expert “mentor” from the industry to assist in developing practices that lead to improved processes and increased competitiveness.
+The Automotive Supplier Competitiveness Improvement Program offers funding of up to 50% to a maximum of $100,000 for Ontario automotive suppliers to adopt information technology (IT) hardware/software or to contract an industry expert to increase competitiveness, improve processes, and/or develop lean manufacturing practices.
 Eligible expenditures include:

 - Development and maintenance of web-based information